liusdu/moby/docs/reference/commandline/run.md

 previous changes intact using `docker start`.
 See `docker ps -a` to view a list of all containers.

+If image is built with option `--no-parent`, when running the image, docker will try to find the default parents and combine them into a new image, then run the newly created image.

 The `docker run` command can be used in combination with `docker commit` to [*change the command that a container runs*](commit.md).
 There is additional detailed information about `docker run` in the [Docker run reference](../run.md).